 Healthcare Compliance News

-Notable omissions from the HHS bill include an extension of the enhanced subsidies for buying Affordable Care Act (ACA) marketplace insurance, along with Republican-favored healthcare reforms such as an expansion of health savings accounts.
-The status quo means ACA enrollees will continue to face premium payments that have been projected to more than double the 2025 out-of-pocket premium, on average.
+Notable omissions from the package include an extension of the enhanced subsidies for buying Affordable Care Act (ACA) marketplace insurance, along with Republican-favored healthcare reforms such as an expansion of health savings accounts.
+The status quo means ACA enrollees still face premium payments that have been projected to more than double the 2025 out-of-pocket premium, on average.
+A bipartisan group in the Senate continues to explore whether a compromise is possible.

-Healthcare policies recently proposed by President Donald Trump are set to be considered later this year, possibly as part of a reconciliation bill.
+Healthcare policies recently proposed by Trump are set to be considered later this year, possibly as part of a reconciliation bill.

 Hospital OPD requirements

-As part of a push by policymakers to curb site-based payment differentials, hospitals would have to ensure each off-campus OPD has a unique National Provider Identifier (NPI) distinct from the main hospital.
-Noncompliance would render the OPD ineligible for Medicare payment starting in 2028.
+As part of a push by policymakers to curb site-based payment differentials, the bill requires hospitals to ensure each off-campus OPD has a unique National Provider Identifier (NPI) distinct from the main hospital.

 Hospitals also would have to submit initial and subsequent attestation that the off-campus OPD meets Medicare’s definition of provider-based, which entails standards regarding proximity to and clinical and administrative integration with the main facility.